tuckeryazdani/tuckeryazdani.github.io/index.md

 <hr>
 <body>
   <h2> Personal Website </h2>
   <p> This is my personal website to showcase my knowledge of HTML/CSS and JavaScript.
-This probject is also a way for me to improve my knowledge on these languages by applying them to a real website. </p>
+I am currently a M.S.
+Computer Science student at Kennesaw State University.
+I plan to graduate from KSU in December 2022.
+Then I will decide if I want to continue to get my Ph.D or work in the industry. </p>
   <p> Disclaimer: This is a work in progress. </p>
   <h2> Information </h2>
   <p>